English Language Requirement for Health Technologies Programs

 When registering for the test, students should indicate that test results be sent to Durham Technical Community College, ID# DI 5172.
 Photocopies of TOEFL Score Reports are not valid.

 TOEFL scores may be used for placement within two years from the date taken.
 If test scores are older than two years, students must retest unless continuously enrolled.
 Continuously enrolled is defined as not missing three or more consecutive semesters of enrollment in courses.
-After students test scores have been submitted to Durham Tech, students must have the English Language Requirement form signed by the director of English for Academic Purposes or one of the EAP faculty and submit this form to Admissions and Enrollment with the application packet for the health technology program that the student is applying to.
+After students test scores have been submitted to Durham Tech, students must have the English Language Requirement form signed by a representative from the EAP department and submit this form to Admissions and Enrollment with the application packet for the health technology program that the student is applying to.

-If a student does not achieve the required score on the Accuplacer ESL/Personal Interview or TOEFL iBT tests or if the student opts not to take a listening/speaking test, then the student may enroll in one or more of the curriculum EFL courses designed to improve academic speaking and listening proficiency.
+If a student does not achieve the required score on the DET or TOEFL iBT tests or if the student opts not to take one of those tests, then the student may enroll in one or more of the curriculum EFL courses designed to improve academic speaking and listening proficiency.
 If the student is not currently enrolled or does not have reading and writing placement test scores, then the student will have to take the placement test for reading and writing to be placed into the correct EFL courses.
 If a student places below curriculum level in reading or writing, then the student would take the appropriate level EFL reading and writing courses based on their scores.
-In addition, EFL 055 English for Special Purposes and/or EFL 064 Listening/Speaking would be required to meet the listening/speaking requirement for the Health Technologies English Language Requirement.
+In addition, EFL 055 English for Special Purposes and/or EFL 064 Listening/Speaking would be required to meet the listening/speaking requirement for the Health and Wellness English Language Requirement.
 In some cases, students may be encouraged or required to take both courses, depending on their level of speaking and listening.

-NOTE: The student must achieve a grade of 80 percent or higher in the required courses to meet the language requirement for application to a Health Technologies program.
-After the official grades are posted, the student will need to have the English Language Requirement form signed by the director of English for Academic Purposes (EAP) or by one of the EAP faculty who will confirm the grade of 80 percent or higher through the student's online transcript.
+NOTE: The student must achieve a grade of 80 percent or higher in the required courses to meet the language requirement for application to a Health and Wellness program.
+After the official grades are posted, the student will need to have the English Language Requirement form signed by a representative of the EAP department who will confirm the grade of 80 percent or higher through the student's online transcript.
 The student must then submit this form with their application packet to Admissions and Enrollment Services.
-The Health Technologies department is then informed that the student has met the English language proficiency requirement.
+The Health and Wellness department is then informed that the student has met the English language proficiency requirement.

 Important: Students applying to the Associate Degree Nursing (ADN) or Licensed Practical Nursing (LPN) programs must provide documentation annually regarding how they meet the English language requirement was met with EACH competitive admissions application.
 Students must meet the applicable version as defined in this procedure.
 For information about the competitive admissions process, please visit the ADN program or the LPN program pages.